-Americans eat about 1.7 billion pounds of the crustacean per year, making it the most popular seafood in the country.
-It's no wonder we love shrimp: It's quick-cooking, versatile, and low in calories.
+What's America's favorite seafood?
+You guessed it -- shrimp!
+The crustacean has long been the most popular seafood in the country.
+It's no wonder we love shrimp: It's quick-cooking, versatile, and delectable.

 Fresh or frozen shrimp are equally good picks.
 Shrimp are very perishable, so unless you live near the ocean, chances are the shrimp you buy has been frozen at some point -- most boats flash-freeze the shrimp on board.

 Although the shrimp industry sets guidelines for determining how shrimp is to be labeled, the sizes often differ from store to store.
 So, what one market calls medium, another may call large.
 To make sure you get the amount you need for your recipe, it’s better to buy shrimp by the number of pieces per pound rather than by size; cooking times will vary, but the taste will be the same.
 Note that the larger the shrimp, the higher the cost.

 Jumbo: 16 to 20 per pound

 Large: 31 to 45 per pound